 tiefenbachergroup.com Listed by safepay Ransomware Group

 On March 17, 2026, the German healthcare company Tiefenbacher Group appeared on the leak site of the ransomware group Safepay.
 The company, a 100% family-owned business founded in 1963 and headquartered in Hamburg, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any breach at a global healthcare firm can affect patients, employees, suppliers, and their families.
+While the exact number of people whose information may have been exposed remains unknown, any breach at a global healthcare firm can affect patients, employees, suppliers, and their families.

 Public reporting indicates that Safepay listed tiefenbachergroup.com on its leak site and claimed to have stolen internal company files.
 The incident follows the typical ransomware pattern of initial access, data exfiltration, and subsequent extortion.
 No confirmed total of records exposed has been published, and the precise data types remain limited in early disclosures.
 The listing appeared on the dark web onion address operated by the group, with secondary coverage appearing on ransomware tracking platforms such as ransomware.live.